 Following is a picture of a simple harmonium in the archives of St. Chrischona:

-Note that even the Head of the Ethiopian Orthodox Church from 1841 to 1867, abunä Sälama III, provided Krapf in 1855 with money to buy him a harmonium (Ostertag, Krapf’s Tagebuch, p.
+Please note that even the Head of the Ethiopian Orthodox Church from 1841 to 1867, abunä Sälama III, provided Krapf in 1855 with money to buy him a harmonium (Ostertag, Krapf’s Tagebuch, p.
 150: “tragbare Orgel”).
-It is very likely that abunä Sälama learned to play the harmonium in Cairo when he attended the Church Missionary Society school and “seminary” directed by the Revs.
+Abunä Sälama likely learned to play the harmonium in Cairo while attending the Church Missionary Society school and “seminary” directed by the Revs.
 Lieder and Kruse.

 - Cf. Church Missionary Records 11 (1840): 102: “This class leads the singing at church, on Lord’s Day; and two of the elder lads join in reading the Psalms and Responses of the Liturgy in English.
 One of the lads—he who accompanied Mr. Krapf to Abyssinia—is privately instructed three hours a week in playing a small kind of organ, called Harmonica; and we hope he will in the course of next year be able to lead the singing at church by this instrument” (emphasis added).